Join our Robotics Class!

 How can you be a part of this amazing High School class?

 If you are a Ventura Unified School District (VUSD) student:

 Speak to your Ventura Middle School or High School Counselor about enrollment.

-If your counselor needs information, then the counselor can speak directly to Mr. Kevin Rickard for registration details.
+If your counselor needs information, then the counselor can speak directly to Mr. Glenn Murphy for registration details.

 You may contact the instructor about opportunities to join Robotics as a club member if you are not a Ventura Unified High School (VUSD) student.
 No academic credit will be offered unless you are a VUSD student.